ervandew/eclim/src/doc/content/guides/php/project.rst

 The path supplied will be the path to the root of your project.
 This path may or may not exist.
 If it does not exist it will be created for you.
-When the project is created two file will be added to the root directory of your project, ``.project`` and ``.projectOptions`` At this time, the ``.project`` file is nothing that you need to worry about maintaining as it is purely for Eclipse.
+When the project is created two file will be added to the root directory of your project, ``.project`` and ``.buildpath`` At this time, the ``.project`` file is nothing that you need to worry about maintaining as it is purely for Eclipse.
+The ``.buildpath`` file on the other hand, is used to manage your project's dependencies, including dependencies on other projects and other libraries.
-The ``.projectOptions`` file on the other hand, is used to manage your project's dependencies, including dependencies on other projects and other libraries.
-For more on maintaining this file see the :ref:`include path docs <vim/php/include>`.
+For more on maintaining this file see the
+:ref:`build path docs <vim/php/buildpath>`.

 Once you've created your project you can use the **:ProjectList** command to list the available projects and you should see your newly created one in the